awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 You can query Athena databases and import the results in Data Wrangler\.
 To use this import option, you must create at least one database in Athena\.
 To learn how, see [Getting Started](https://docs.aws.amazon.com/athena/latest/ug/getting-started.html) in the Amazon Athena User Guide\.

 Note the following about the Athena import option in Data Wrangler:
-+ Data Wrangler supports using an Athena primary workgroup\.
-Other workgroups are not supported\.
++ Data Wrangler supports using Athena workgroups to manage the query results within an AWS account\.
+For more information, see [Using Workgroups to Control Query Access and Costs](https://docs.aws.amazon.com/athena/latest/ug/manage-queries-control-costs-with-workgroups.html)\.
-+ Data Wrangler does not support federate queries\.
++ Data Wrangler does not support federated queries\.

-Data Wrangler uses the default S3 bucket in the same AWS Region in which your Studio instance is located to store Athena query results\.
-When you import from Athena, Data Wrangler creates a new database in your Athena account named `sagemaker_data_wrangler` if one does not already exist\.
-It creates temporary tables in this database to move the query output to this S3 bucket\.
+Data Wrangler uses the default Amazon S3 bucket in the same AWS Region in which your Studio instance is located to store Athena query results\.
+It creates temporary tables in this database to move the query output to this Amazon S3 bucket\.
 It deletes these tables after data has been imported; however the database, `sagemaker_data_wrangler`, persists\.
 To learn more, see [Imported Data Storage](#data-wrangler-import-storage)\.

 If you use AWS Lake Formation with Athena, make sure your Lake Formation IAM permissions do not override IAM permissions for the database `sagemaker_data_wrangler`\.